sgvictorino/linear-regression-cmd/README.md

 ```
 ## License

-This program is licensed under the GNU Affero General Public License to ensure that any improvements are redistributed to the open source software community.
+This program is licensed under the MIT license.

 The full terms are attached in the `LICENSE` file.